Liege Wallonia, Belgium Travel Guide

 Magic hour in spring/autumn, festive lights in winter.

 Belgium is part of the Schengen Area, a group of 27 European countries that abolished passport and other types of border control at their common borders.
-This membership makes travel easier for numerous tourists but also comes with specific entry rules.
+This membership makes travel easier for numerous tourists but also includes specific admission regulations.

-Non-EU/EEA/Swiss citizens typically require a Schengen visa for stays up to 90 days within any 180-day period.
-This visa covers tourism, business trips, and family visits.
+Non-EU/EEA/Swiss citizens typically require a Schengen 90-day tourist visa days within any 180-day period.
+This entry visa covers tourism, business trips, and family visits.

 Regardless of visa requirements, all travelers need specific documents to enter Belgium:

 No special permits are generally needed for tourism activities within Liège or most of Belgium.
-Visitors can freely explore the city's attractions, museums, and public areas.
+Visitors can freely explore the city's attractions, museums, and public spaces.